humwer/template_project/README.md

   + can get elements.

 #### Examples:
   + **HLTVWalker** - example parsing by webwalker.
-Required data: teams, points and players.
+Required data: teams, points and players;
+  + **VLRGGWalker** - example parsing by webwalker.
+Required data: regions and info about teams.